Breadcrumb

 Advocacy:

 ASP is here because of the fight that our ancestors took on in the late 60s and early 70s.
 The spirit of advocacy continues to this day.
-We strive to create opportunities for our Black scholars to examine systemic and systematic issues and engage in activism that reflects their values and desire for change.
+We strive to create opportunities to examine systemic and systematic issues and engage in activism that reflects their values and desire for change.

 Collaborative Partnerships:

-We strive to build positive networks with stakeholders to advocate and support the needs of our Black scholars.
-We desire to tap into informal and formal knowledges that each other hold in order to effectively collaborate and influence change.
+We strive to build positive networks with stakeholders to advocate, support, and celebrate Black scholars and those scholars with a demonstrated interest in Black culture and history.
+We desire to tap into the informal and formal knowledges that each other hold in order to effectively collaborate and influence change.